google/llvm-premerge-checks/docs/user_doc.md

 ## Sign up for beta test

-To sign up for the pre-merge tests, please add your Phabricator user id to the [Herald rule](https://reviews.llvm.org/H511) triggering the builds.
-If you can't modify the rule yourself, please add a comment to [this issue](https://github.com/google/llvm-premerge-checks/issues/54) with your **Phabricator user name** and we'll add you.
+To sign up for the pre-merge beta testing, please add yourself to the ["pre-merge beta testing" project](https://reviews.llvm.org/project/members/78/) on Phabricator.

 # Requirements